robynkotter/Group-3-Commodities-Forecasting/README.md

 A complete score sheet for the performance of each model can be found here <hyperlink>

-R code for EDA and ARIMA and SARIMA Models can be found here [html link](file:///Users/robynkotter/RStudio_Files/Capstone_Kotter_Robyn.html)
+R code for EDA and ARIMA and SARIMA Models can be found here: [html link]file:///Users/robynkotter/RStudio_Files/Capstone_Kotter_Robyn.html

 ## Commodity Findings and Conclusion